Bellevue, Washington: Government and politics

 Bellevue has a council-manager form of government with seven non-partisan council members elected at large for staggered four-year terms.
 The City Council selects a Mayor from among its members (not by popular vote), who serves as council chair for two years but has no veto power.
-As of 2024, the mayor is Lynne Robinson and the deputy mayor is Mo Malakoutian.
+As of 2026, the mayor is Mo Malakoutian and the deputy mayor is Dave Hamilton.
 The mayor administrates council meetings, helps set the issues on the council's meeting agendas, and serves as the city's most visible spokesperson.
 Operational authority is held by the city manager, who administers the city's day-to-day activities.
 The city manager is also elected by the seven members of the council instead of by popular vote.

 Politically, the city leans strongly Democratic, much like the Seattle/King County area as a whole.
 Of the 61,742 residents who cast ballots in the 2016 U.S. presidential election, 66.11% voted for Hillary Clinton, compared to 24.58% for Donald Trump.